Access and Support

 Proven Track Record: You have successfully run at least two editions of your festival or screening programme within the last three years, demonstrating successful audience engagement.
 You must be a previous recipient of Screen Scotland Film Festival & Screening Programme Funding within the last three years.

 Accessibility: There should be a clear, measurable, and growing, commitment to accessibility within your programme.
-At a minimum 20% of your activity must offer Closed Captions/Subtitles for the Hard of Hearing, Audio Description, physical accessibility and clear plans to reach an audience who will benefit from this provision.
+At a minimum, 20% of your activity must offer Closed Captions/Subtitles for the Hard of Hearing, Audio Description, physical accessibility and clear plans to reach an audience who will benefit from this provision.
 If applicants are operating at or near this minimum, they should demonstrate how they will use the project time to grow their accessibility over the two years.

 Co-Financing Plan: You must plan to secure at least 30% of your budget from other sources (e.g. sponsorships, partnerships, ticket sales).
 If operating at or near this minimum, applicants should demonstrate how they will use the project time to increase their ability to secure further co-financing.

-We will prioritise applicants based on:
+We will assess and prioritise applicants based on:

 Important notes